sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 Jesus does not directly answer their question: He asks them another question in response.
 To fully appreciate the line of reasoning Jesus takes here, we have to review an incident earlier in His ministry.

 In John 5, on His way into Jerusalem, Jesus heals a lame man beside the pool called Bethesda.

+The leaders were Judging the only One who actually Had the authority to judge.
+They were accusing the author of the law of breaking His own law.

 Jesus answers their accusations by speaking about a relationship: